ashutoshmjain/gita/src/mathuraLanding.md

 > `Ma Parvati`, wife of `Siva`, created a humanoid from her body scrub.
 It worked but it wasn't context aware.
 It was programmed to do only one task - protect its mother !
 >
-> When `Siva` returned home the humanoid  wouldn't let him in. `Siva` - the epitome of conscious experience - had to engineer context awareness in him.
+> When `Siva` returned home the humanoid  wouldn't let him in - safety concerns! `Siva` - the epitome of conscious experience - had to engineer context awareness in him.
 Metaphorically, he planted an Elephant head on young humanoid.
 Being the mind child of `Siva`, he imbibed divine intelligence and soon became leader of `Siva's` network of followers (`Ganas`).
 Thus, the name `Ganesa`.

 </div>